kaputnikGo/PilferShushJammer/README.md

 Note: APK signing with API30 needs v2/v3 - not v1

+Note: currently only testing on ARMv7 with single mic, need to get aarch64/arm64 device with multiple mics.

 **TODO:**
 - URGENT Android 10 concurrent audio continue testing
 - URGENT Android 11 changes to concurrent audio
+- get an arm64 multi mic device
 - check against Concurrent Capture 5.4.5 [C-1-1] AudioSource.VOICE_RECOGNITION
 - Android 11 move to AudioRecord.Builder for new setPrivacySensitive(boolean) method
 - Android 11 changes to foreground services and mic access, remember its just a trigger